Efficient Hamiltonian Simulation for Solving Option Price Dynamics: Conclusions

 \section{Conclusions}

-We have introduced a quantum algorithm to numerically solve Black-Scholes partial differential equation in a digital quantum computer by mapping it to Schr\"odinger equation.
+We have introduced a quantum algorithm to solve Black-Scholes partial differential equation in a digital quantum computer by mapping it to Schr\"odinger equation and the use Hamiltonian simulation techniques to simulate its dynamics.
 The non-Hermitian nature of the resulting Hamiltonian has been solved by embedding the dynamics into an enlarged Hilbert space, and by post-selecting the outcome of the simulation.
-In order to improve the stability and performance of our algorithm, we added an additional ancillary qubit to transform the initial condition into a periodic boundary condition.
-We have described its implementation for a wide range of relevant financial parameters in terms of qubit operators and quantum gates.
-Even though the number of terms resulting from the decomposition of the Hamiltonian in the computational basis grows exponentially with the number of qubits, we have been able to identify that only a polynomial number of interactions plays a relevant role to achieve an accurate solution, providing a remarkable exponential speedup when the price of the option is evaluated for a fixed stock price.
-Indeed, we have obtained a precision comparable to classical algorithms with a total of 10 qubits and 94 entangling gates to simulate its dynamics in a fault-tolerant quantum computer and an expected success probability value for the post-selection protocol above 60\%.
-Our perspective for a future work is to introduce gate errors associated to NISQ devices in order to analyze the realistic implementation in a near-term quantum platform.
+As a consequence of choosing periodic boundary conditions for the discretized momentum operator, and in order to improve the stability and performance of our algorithm, we also used a discretization qubit to duplicate the initial condition.
+Indeed, we have obtained a precision comparable to classical algorithms with a total of 9 qubits to simulate the Black-Scholes dynamics in a fault-tolerant quantum computer and an expected success probability value for the post-selection protocol above 60\%.
+Our perspective for a future work is to introduce errors associated to NISQ devices in order to analyze the realistic implementation in a near-term quantum platform.
 We want to highlight that the embedding techniques introduced may be extended to simulate the dynamics of the general non-Hermitian Hamiltonians and imaginary time evolution.
 This could allow us to introduce additional degrees of freedom in the model, e.g. spatial-time dependent volatility (stochastic local volatility) or coupled options.
 For instance, we could use the quantum principal component analysis raised in Ref. \cite{PCAS} together with coupled Black-Scholes models to address problems with coupled options.
-Moreover, the present work has been accomplish for the European option pricing problem, but it may be carried through simulate different kind of options, considering American and Asiatic options, for example.
+Moreover, the present work has been accomplished for the European option pricing problem, but it may be carried through simulate different kind of options, considering American and Asian options \cite{certo2023conditional}, for example.